corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/key-concepts/key-concepts-transactions.md

 ## Transaction chains

 When you create a new transaction, you need to propose output states as these don't yet exist.
-Input states already exist as they are outputs of previous transactions.
-Use a reference to include them in proposed transactions.
+Input states are outputs of previous transactions, include them by adding their reference.

 Input state references are a combination of:

 * The hash of the transaction that created the input.
 * The input’s index in the outputs of the previous transaction.

-These input state references link transactions together over time, forming what is known as a *transaction chain*:
+These input state references link transactions together, forming a *transaction chain*:

 {{< figure alt="tx chain" width=80% zoom="/en/images/tx-chain.png" >}}